VR grant to curricula and mathematical reasoning skills research

 “The choice fell on mathematics because it is a subject that is included as a core in curricula worldwide.
 The ability to reason is in turn central to mathematics, which is clear in many frameworks and curricula for school mathematics worldwide,” says Ewa Bergqvist.

-Data must be analysed from both Sweden and England to be able to compare between countries and thus more easily find patterns and connections.
+Data from both Sweden and England will be analysed, to enable a comparison between countries and thereby make it easier to find patterns and relationships.

 Why do you compare Sweden with England?